minio/docs/docs/presigned-put-upload-via-browser.md

 Using pre-signed URLs, a client can upload files directly to an S3-compatible cloud storage server (S3) without exposing the S3 credentials to the user.

-This guide describes how to use the [`presignedPutObject`](https://docs.minio.io/docs/javascript-client-api-reference#presignedPutObject) API from the [Minio JavaScript Library](https://github.com/minio/minio-js) to generate a pre-signed URL.
-This is demonstrated through a JavaScript example in which an Express Node.js server exposes an endpoint to generate a pre-signed URL and a client-side web application uploads a file to Minio Server using that URL.
+This guide describes how to use the [`presignedPutObject`](https://docs.minio.io/docs/javascript-client-api-reference#presignedPutObject) API from the [MinIO JavaScript Library](https://github.com/minio/minio-js) to generate a pre-signed URL.
+This is demonstrated through a JavaScript example in which an Express Node.js server exposes an endpoint to generate a pre-signed URL and a client-side web application uploads a file to MinIO Server using that URL.

 1. [Create the Server](#createserver)
 2. [Create the Client-side Web Application](#createclient)